Overview

 You may have noticed both light and dark modes…

 This design choice came directly from the Amplifii team, ensuring each experience feels distinct and intentional.
-These themes also act as subtle visual cues, making it easy for users to instantly recognize whether they’re in buying or selling mode.
+These themes also act as visual cues, making it easy for users to recognize whether they’re in buying or selling mode.

 Several components from the design system components in both light and dark themes